 Here at TRED, we’ve noticed that attempts at fraudulent activity have been exceptionally high lately.
 Maybe it’s desperation, as so many people’s economic situation has become dire in a very short amount of time.
-Perhaps it’s simple opportunism—the knowledge that all of the processes and systems in place are disrupted, DMVs are often closed, and law enforcement is occupied with other concerns.
+Perhaps it’s simple opportunism—the knowledge that all of the processes and systems in place are disrupted, cars are scarce and expensive, and most DMVs are still open only limited hours.
 Or maybe the fraudsters have more time on their hands to sit in front of a computer and cast a wide net to snare hapless buyers and sellers.
 Whatever the reason, our team has been busy handling (and thwarting) a much higher volume of would-be scammers than usual.

 One of the primary areas where we’re seeing a huge increase in fraud attempts is people trying to pay for cars with phony checks.
 A word of advice: Don’t accept a check for a car.
 Unless you already know the buyer very well, do not take a check—even a cashier’s check—from them.
 Because printer technology is amazing, and fraudsters are enterprising; it’s possible for them to create a phony check that’s indistinguishable from a real one.
 (Imagine what they could accomplish if they applied those skills to aboveboard pursuits!)

 Another thing to keep in mind is that with so many people working from home, and restrictions on going out in most areas, there are a lot of cars sitting parked for weeks at a time.
 So a lot of cars are easily available for thieves to steal, with a good chance that they won’t be missed or reported stolen for several days to even weeks.
 That means a higher than normal percentage of used cars for sale right now are likely to be stolen.